sonic-net/SONiC/doc/voq/dynamic_host_hld.md

   1. SONiC must provide ADD_ENCAP / DELETE_ENCAP message to Zebra when new locally learned neighbor appears in CHASSIS_APP_DB system_neighbor table.
   Based on that trigger, fpmsyncd builds the new message update to Zebra.
 It gets the system-port-id from CONFIG_APP_DB system_port table per host.

   Note: system_port string to system_port key is cached in redis by fpmsyncd (local cache / process cache).
-It is highly useful for any message comoing from zebra where the information is coming only a string.
+It is highly useful for any message coming from Zebra where the information is coming only a string.

   2. SONiC must response to any GET_ENCAP query from Zebra. fpmsyncd walks over neighbors in system_neighbor table and reply back all locally learned neighbor to Zebra using ADD_ENCAP / DELETE_ENCAP messages.